silent5/droplets/README.md

 Outgoing notes can have their pitch quantized to a variety of scales.

-Droplets is probably not the kind of sequencer you'll want to use all the time.
-It's not intended for you to use as a tool to realize that musical idea you have in your head with any degree of precision.
-Droplets is more akin to something like the Roland MC-202 - you try to program it, it tries to program you, and eventually you both come to an agreement that perhaps neither of you intended.

 ### The Droplets interface is made up of three panels

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Panel&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;|Description